vocalpy/vak/README_config.md

     Threshold.
 Spectrogram elements with value below threshold are set to zero.
 `transform_type` : str
+    One of the following:
     {'log_spect', 'log_spect_plus_one', None}
+    'log_spect' is log of spectrogram
+    'log_spect_plus_one' is log(spectrogram + 1)
+    None is no transform.
 ## DATA section

 ```